stefanholek/term/README.txt

 Package Contents
 ================

-setraw(fd=None, when=TCSAFLUSH, min=1, time=0)
+setraw(fd, when=TCSAFLUSH, min=1, time=0)
-    Put fd in raw mode.
-If fd is None it defaults to sys.stdin.
+    Put the terminal in raw mode.

-setcbreak(fd=None, when=TCSAFLUSH, min=1, time=0)
+setcbreak(fd, when=TCSAFLUSH, min=1, time=0)
-    Put fd in cbreak mode.
-If fd is None it defaults to sys.stdin.
+    Put the terminal in cbreak mode.

-rawmode(fd=None, when=TCSAFLUSH, min=1, time=0)
+rawmode(fd, when=TCSAFLUSH, min=1, time=0)
-    Context manager to put fd in raw mode.
-If fd is None it defaults to sys.stdin.
+    Context manager to put the terminal in raw mode.

-cbreakmode(fd=None, when=TCSAFLUSH, min=1, time=0)
+cbreakmode(fd, when=TCSAFLUSH, min=1, time=0)
-    Context manager to put fd in cbreak mode.
-If fd is None it defaults to sys.stdin.
+    Context manager to put the terminal in cbreak mode.

+opentty(bufsize=1)
+    Context manager providing an rw stream connected to '/dev/tty'.

 getyx()
-    Return cursor position as 1-based (row, col) tuple. row and col are 0 if the terminal does not support DSR 6.
+    Return the cursor position as 1-based (row, col) tuple. row and col are 0 if the terminal does not support DSR 6.

 getmaxyx()
-    Return terminal dimensions as (maxrow, maxcol) tuple. maxrow and maxcol are 0 if the terminal does not support DSR 6.
+    Return the terminal dimensions as (maxrow, maxcol) tuple. maxrow and maxcol are 0 if the terminal does not support DSR 6.

 Examples